jimmoffitt/tb-usage-cost-metrics/README.md

 # Usage and Cost in Tinybird

+## Introduction

-This data project contains an API Endpoint that utilizes the [Service Data Sources](https://www.tinybird.co/docs/monitoring/service-datasources.html) to estimate the total usage and cost of all Data Sources and Pipes in your Tinybird Workspace.
+This data project contains a ```tb-usage_cost``` API endpoint that utilizes the [Service Data Sources](https://www.tinybird.co/docs/monitoring/service-datasources.html) to estimate the total usage and cost of all Data Sources and Pipes in your Tinybird Workspace.
+With this project, you can quickly create an endpoint that returns billing estimates and measures the metrics drive those estimates.

 The endpoint returns the total processed and stored data:
-- Data processed on ingestion from `tinybird.datasources_ops_log`
+- Data written to Data Sources and Materialized Views from `tinybird.datasources_ops_log`
-- Data processed on API requests from `tinybird.pipe_stats`
+- Data read to generate API Endpoint responses from `tinybird.pipe_stats`
-- Data stored from `tinybird.datasources_storage`
+- Data stored in your Data Sources and Materialized Views from `tinybird.datasources_storage`

-The API accepts 3 parameters to control the result:
+The API Endpoint accepts three query parameters to customize your request:
-- `start_date` and `end_date` to filter the date range (default to the start of the month and today, respectively, if either is not defined)
+- `start_date` and `end_date` to customize the date range.
+By default, the API Endpoint returns data for the current month by setting the `start_time` to first day of the month, and `end_date` to today.
+These are useful to also look at periods of interest, such as when you are adding new Data Sources and API Endpoint features.
-- `resources` to filter on one or more Data Source or Pipe (defaults to all if not defined).
+- `resources` to filter on one or more Data Source or Pipe.
+Defaults to *all* if not defined.
+Multiple items should be comma-delimted.

-To calculate cost, the endpoint uses the PRO pricing as listed on the [website](https://www.tinybird.co/pricing).
+To calculate cost, the API Endpoint uses the [Professional](https://www.tinybird.co/docs/billing/plans-and-pricing.html#professional) pricing as listed on the [website](https://www.tinybird.co/pricing).
 For enterprise customers, Tinybird offers volume-based discounts.

-## Prerequisites
+## Getting started
+As described in the [Tinybird documentation](https://www.tinybird.co/docs/billing/plans-and-pricing.html), pricing is driven by the amount of compressed data stored and the amount of data processed.
+Processed data includes the amount of data written to Data Sources and Materialized Views, and the amount of data read to generate API responses and to serve Query API requests.

-Here we assume you already have a Tinybird account and know where to find an authentication token.
+First, it is assumed that you already have a Tinybird account and know where to find an authentication token.
 If that is not the case, you can get started [HERE)(https://www.tinybird.co/docs).

-We also assume that you have created a Tinybird Data Source, and likely have a curated pipe processing data.
+Second, it is also assumed that you have created a Tinybird Data Source, and likely have a curated Pipe processing data.
 And hopefully, you have published an API Endpoint and are in a place where you need to monitor requests, data processing, and storage space.

 ## Setting up your billing endpoint
 There are two ways to create the "tinybird_billing" Pipe and API Endpoint: using the user interface (UI) or the command-line interface (CLI) tool.
 Using the CLI is the quickest method.
 Another advantage of using the CLI is that you will automatically end up with a Pipe and Nodes with descriptions that describe how they work.